jdillard/structed_tutorial/editme.rst

 since we only need to describe semantics and not presentation, this is not necessarily a problem. `Custom interpreted text roles`_ allow for extra classes of inline markup to be defined which can be styled as required on publication.
+These can be used to mark inline text using the interpreted text role syntax.
+Enterthe custom role name enclosed in colons (``:``) followed by the text to mark up enclosed in single backticks (`````).
+For example, :myrole:`this text` is tagged with a custom role.

 Block Quotes